celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 ### Authorize Validator Signer Key

 In order to authorize our Validator signer, we need to create a proof that we have possession of the Validator signer private key.
-We do so by signing a message that consists of the Validator account address.
+We do so by signing a message that consists of the account address.
 To generate the proof-of-possession, run the following command:

 ```bash
 # On the validator machine